 One of the major keys to successful crisis communication is knowledge: turn everyone in your organization into an expert on the situation.
 Then, when approached by external queries, there will be no confusion or doubt about how to respond or what information is permissible to share.

 If you don’t have all the information others are asking for, sometimes it’s more helpful to just be honest than pretend like you have all the answers.
 Being updated regularly that there is no new information is often better than wondering if new details are being concealed.

 It might take some analysis, but the point is to just try to strike a balance between honesty and control.

-If you’re not sure about the strength of your current internal crisis communications plan, here are a few questions (from this article by Melcrum) to help you measure it:
+If you’re not sure about the strength of your current internal crisis communications plan, here are a few questions from a study to help you measure it:

 Question #1 – What would you want to prioritize in your first employee update during a crisis?

 Panicked, uninformed employees are a liability, but confident, knowledgeable employees are your best weapons to keep a crisis from spreading internally (and externally).